Ahmed-Ali/JSONExport/README.md

 History log:
 ========================
+* Version 0.0.4:
+  - Sync multible classes with the same name or have the same exact properties.
+  - Support to parse JSON arrays of objects.

 * Version 0.0.3:
   - Added support for Realm with Android.
   - Added support to specify parent class for all generated classes.